-Do you feel stressed-out, burned-out and overwhelmed?
+If you feel stressed-out, burned-out and overwhelmed

-Then this course with the accompanying
+Then this course is for you!

 Is Stress Making You Sick?